chennanni/note-tech/git/index.md

 **git rebase v.s. merge**

+When do pulling `git pull [option] origin master`, there are several options:
 - `git merge` is "non-destructive", "the existing branches are not changed in any way".
 - `git rebase` "re-writes the project history by creating brand new commits for each commit in the original branch".